Here are the meteor showers, eclipses, and supermoons to see in 2022 - NewsBreak

 There will be four eclipses this year, according to NASA – two of the moon and two of the sun.

 A lunar eclipse is when the moon enters the Earth’s shadow, preventing parts or all of the sunlight to reflect off the moon.
-Alternatively, a solar eclipse occurs when the moon passes in front of the sun, partially or entirely blocking its light from hitting the Earth.Uber driver who helped girl in blizzard offered new job
+Alternatively, a solar eclipse occurs when the moon passes in front of the sun, partially or entirely blocking its light from hitting the Earth.KFC’s new plant-based Beyond Fried Chicken may pose a problem for vegans, vegetarians

 Only the two total eclipses of the moon will be visible from the U.S. – one on May 15 and another on November 8.